Alsos Mission: Germany

 When the German Operation Nordwind offensive threatened Strasbourg, Pash ordered all captured documents to be removed.
 Papers indicating the nature of the Alsos Mission were removed or destroyed.
 Although Strasbourg was not abandoned by the Allies, and ultimately did not fall, the Alsos Mission departed the city on 8 January 1945.
 Pash even ordered an evacuation plan to be prepared for the Alsos Mission's main headquarters in Paris.
 The embarrassing series of intelligence failures that had led up to the Battle of the Bulge cast doubts on the Alsos Mission's own findings.
 A four-man team under Eckman was sent to investigate a suspiciously devastating V-2 explosion near Antwerp, and Fred Wardenburg had to confirm that it was not a small nuclear explosion.

-Rumors that Germany had an atomic bomb persisted as late as March 1945.
+Rumors that Germany had an atomic bomb persisted as late as March 1945, but all signs pointed to the lack of a production program.
+On March 16, Groves wrote to Bissell that "the most complete and factual information we have obtained bearing on the nature of the German effort in our field"— the results of the Strasbourg mission — "tends to confirm our conclusion that the Germans are now behind us."

 A new forward headquarters, Alsos Forward North (AFwdN), was opened at Aachen, and on 8 February the Alsos Mission reopened its forward headquarters in Strasbourg as Alsos Forward South (AFwdS).
 In March, the U.S. Twelfth Army Group launched Operation Lumberjack, an offensive to clear the Germans west of the Rhine.
 Pash, who was promoted to colonel on 6 March, led an Alsos Mission detachment into Cologne on 7 March, but little additional information was found.

 The interrogation of German prisoners indicated that uranium and thorium were being processed in Germany, mostly at the Auergesellschaft plant at Oranienburg, so Groves arranged for the plant to be bombed on 15 March 1945.
 Some 612 B-17 Flying Fortresses of the U.S. Eighth Air Force dropped 1,500 tons of high explosive and 178 tons of incendiary bombs on the plant.

 On 30 March, the Alsos Mission reached Heidelberg, where important scientists were captured including Walther Bothe, Richard Kuhn, Philipp Lenard, and Wolfgang Gertner.
 Their interrogation revealed that Otto Hahn was at his laboratory in Tailfingen, while Werner Heisenberg and Max von Laue were at Heisenberg's laboratory in Hechingen, and the experimental natural uranium reactor that Heisenberg's team had built in Berlin had been moved to Haigerloch.
 Henceforth, the main focus of the Alsos Mission was on these nuclear facilities in the Württemberg area.

+In April 1945 a four-man team under Hugh Montgomery uncovered the Buchenwald concentration camp and broke secrecy protocol to request medical help.
+The team was searching for a German nuclear physicist near Weimar, eastern Germany.